Alluxio/alluxio/docs/en/compute/AWS-EMR.md

 1. Run aws emr create-default-roles.
 This will set up the required IAM roles for the account to be able to use the EMR service.
+2. Make sure that the files that you downloaded are
-2. Configure the below command with the required parameters.
+3. Configure the below command with the required parameters.
 The root-ufs-uri should be an s3a:// or hdfs:// URI designating the root mount of the Alluxio file system.

 ```bash
 aws emr create-cluster --release-label emr-5.23.0 --instance-count <num-instances> --instance-type <instance-type> --applications Name=Presto Name=Hive --name '<cluster-name>' --bootstrap-actions Path=s3://bucket/path/to/alluxio-emr.sh,Args=<root-ufs-uri> --configurations file:///path/to/file/alluxio-presto.json --ec2-attributes KeyName=<ec2-keypair-name>